-V-SHOPPER is a virtual shopping test platform that uses REAL STORE SHELVES in a VIRTUAL SHOPPING ENVIRONMENT to confidently predict the BUSINESS IMPACT of different pack designs, advertising stimulus, and new products by measuring ACTUAL SHOPPER BEHAVIOUR at the moment-of-truth.
+V-SHOPPER is a virtual shopping test platform that uses REAL STORE SHELVES in a VIRTUAL SHOPPING ENVIRONMENT to confidently predict the BUSINESS IMPACT of different pack designs, advertising stimulus, and new products by measuring OBSERVED SHOPPER BEHAVIOUR at the moment-of-truth.

 2. How quickly they can find a specific SKU

 3. What shoppers purchase

 Only V-SHOPPER can accurately track shopper eye movement online.

 The product SKU density of most store shelves requires a hyper-specific tracking mechanism that only V-SHOPPER has.
 We call it the Ocular Lens.
 It is like a zoom lens for shoppers to use while scanning the shelf and is controlled by their mouse.
 Our Ocular Lens is not only unique, its efficacy has been fully validated by third-party studies.

 It’s really critical for brand owners to get accurate shopper attention data so that brand performance can be optimized – you can’t optimize what you don’t measure!

 With the majority of purchase decisions still being made at the POP, shelf impact is a competitive weapon that needs to be honed, along with purchase conversion, to grow market share and sales.